 - Pupils transitioning from secondary to post-16 education

-You’ll find specific year group information below, designed to help you prepare your child with tips and guidance, but if you still have concerns about your child’s transition, please do not hesitate to contact your child’s school directly, or alternatively, you can speak to a member of our Transitions team by contacting them at email@example.com
+Below, you will find specific transition information for each year group.
+The information detailed, the tips and guidance are designed to help you prepare your child for transition.
+If you have questions or concerns about your child’s transition, please contact your child’s school directly in the first instance, or alternatively, you can speak to a member of our dedicated Transition Team by contacting them at firstname.lastname@example.org

 Advice for children starting Nursery